colaberry/scala-course-projects-charankooram/FinalProject-GenomicDataEngineering/README.md

 same kafka instance.

 The third Micro-Service is designed to load the data into an instance of Elastic Search.
-This is accomplished by this service by consuming data from the topic containing modified data and making HTTP requests using appropriate Elastic search api to load data into the search service.
+This is accomplished in this service by consuming data from the topic containing the modified data and making HTTP requests using appropriate Elastic search api to load data into the search service.

 The fourth Micro-Service accepts HTTP Get requests to accept queries on the indexes stored in the previous step.

-This kind of architecture makes sense in the context big data in motion that is designed to under-go several modifications in several stages.
+This kind of architecture makes sense in the context of big data in motion that is designed to under-go several modifications in several stages.

 ## Build instructions